-State Patrol targeting drivers who don’t slow down and move over near emergency or work zones
+Washington drivers who break “Move Over Law” could face $214 ticket this weekend — here’s a refresher on the law

 Drivers speeding through work and emergency zones are not only putting workers in danger but could be putting their driving record and pocketbook at risk.
-The Washington State Patrol plans to conduct statewide emphasis patrols Friday through Sunday enforcing the state’s “Move Over Law.”
+The Washington State Patrol plans to conduct statewide emphasis patrols Friday through Sunday enforcing the state’s “Move Over” law.

 A ticket for violating this law is $214 and can’t be waived or reduced.